- Cat scratching posts should be sturdy and stable.

 This is, hands down, the single best scratching post we've ever purchased.

-It’s stable, sturdy, and even our biggest tom cats have always been happy with it.
-We love this product so much we also wrote up a glowing review of it over at Review Geek.
+It’s stable and sturdy, and even our biggest tom cats have always been happy with it.

 The important takeaway is to get a scratching post that is sturdy.
 Cats hate posts that wobble and horizontal pads that slide around.
 The more stout and sturdy like a tree the post is, the more your cat will enjoy using it.